the MAC:

 Studying climate change at Glacier National Park in Montana.
 Or meeting with a prominent figure like Greta Thunberg in Sweden.

-Doing these things is not a summer session or semester away, it is essential and incessant!
+Doing these things is not a summer session or a semester away, it is essential and incessant!

 At other schools you might be lucky if you don't have to sit in the same room multiple times during enrollment.